UMD-INST377/Group-Project-Base/README.md

 https://group15videogamesproject.herokuapp.com

-## GitHubLink
+## GitHub Link

 https://github.com/Ken2399/Group15-Final-INST377SP2021

 ## Getting Started

-* "Clone" or download this repository to your local VScode by using the large green button marked "code"
+* "Clone" or download this repository to your local VScode
 * Install the software dependencies(type npm install in the terminal ) and run the server(type npm start in the terminal)
 * Search http://localhost:3000/ in your broswer